 Solution 2 – Make sure that to use the original USB cable

 This is important.
 Usually, it shouldn’t matter as long as the fitting cable is used.
-However, many users reported that the issue resolved by simply switching cables.
+However, many users reported that the issue was resolved by simply switching cables.
 So, if you are unable to use the original USB cable, make sure to get a proper replacement.

 That should be it when it comes to hardware.
 In case the issue persists, we can move to drivers.